JakubHavlas/graph-lib/README.md

 ---
 ## :accessibility: When to use?
-✅ when you want to setup smaller graph function tool
+✅ when you want to setup smaller graph function tool, best for static graphs or when you don't want to spend much time

-❌ When you wanna precise efficient tool to calculate huge viewports
+❌ when you need a precise and efficient tool for large-scale calculations

 ---